I'm a Celebrity...Get Me Out of Here! (British TV series) series 12

+Ashley Roberts and David Haye returned 14 years later to participate in the second series of I'm a Celebrity...
+South Africa.
+Haye would be eliminated alongside series 14 contestant Gemma Collins finishing in 11th place.
+Roberts would finish in 7th place.

 Celebrities

 Prior to the official announcement of any of the celebrity participants, Nadine Dorries, the UK Conservative Party MP for Mid Bedfordshire, was suspended from her party for failing to tell the Chief Whip she could be absent from the House of Commons and her constituents for a month as she was to appear on the reality TV show and heavily criticised for opting to take part.
 She is also to be investigated by the Parliamentary Standards Officer over claims she may have breached the MPs' Code of Conduct, with Theresa May, the Home Secretary, adding her concerns by saying it is "frankly" the job of MPs to be in their constituency and the House of Commons.

 It has been revealed that boxer David Haye received an appearance fee of £165,000, which is about £100,000 more than the other contestants received.
 In addition to the higher appearance fee, Haye's contract stated that he must have access to a gym – which he was given.

 The official line-up was announced on 7 November 2012.